-The spire surrounding the (x,y) coordinate (85,85) represents the vast majority of web pages that don't change much over a three-week interval.
-The tip of the spire is ten thousand times higher than any other feature in the plot, except for the smaller spire at the other end of the diagonal, which represents documents which differ completely in every sample.
-Much of this second peak can be attributed to machine-generated pornography, as described above.
+The spire surrounding the (x, y) coordinate (85, 85) represents the vast majority of Web pages that do not change much over a three-week interval.
+The tip of the spire is 10 000 times higher than any other feature in the plot, except for the smaller spire at the other end of the diagonal, which represents documents which differ completely in every sample.
+Much of this second peak can be attributed to machine-generated adult content, as described earlier.

-The second-most prominent feature is the pronounced ridge along the main diagonal of the xy plane.
-The crest of the ridge represents a thousandfold higher number of instances per grid point than the floor of the valley.
+The second-most prominent feature is the pronounced ridge along the main diagonal of the xy-plane.
+The crest of the ridge represents a 1000-fold higher number of instances per grid point than the floor of the valley.
 This ridge suggests that changes are highly correlated; past changes to a document are an excellent predictor of future changes.

-The plumes at the far walls of the plot demonstrate that a sizable fraction of documents don't change in a given week, even if they changed in the previous or following week.
+The plumes at the far walls of the plot demonstrate that a sizable fraction of documents do not change in a given week, even if they changed in the previous or following week.
+In other words, there is a sizable portion of documents for which the update interval exceeds one week.

-Figure 18 modifies the previous figure in two ways: The view is down the z axis, transforming the 3D plot into a 2D contour map, where color/shading indicate the elevation of the terrain.
+Plate 2 modifies the previous figure in two ways: The view is down the z-axis, transforming the threedimensional plot into a two-dimensional contour map, where color/shading indicate the elevation of the terrain.
 In addition, rather than displaying absolute numbers of samples, we consider each column as a probability distribution (meaning that every data point is divided by the sum of the data points in its column).
 Since these values range from 0 to 1, their logarithms are negative.
 This normalization eliminates the spires that were so prominent in the previous figure.
 The diagonal ridge, however, remains, indicating once again that past change is a strong predictor of future change.
 Likewise, the plume along the top remains clearly visible.